adamedx/scriptclass/src/scriptobject/DESIGN.md

 #### Type/ScriptClassBuilder

-The `ScriptClassBuilder` class is used to build a generic class through a series of method calls for adding sytem properties and system methods to the class being built.
+The `ScriptClassBuilder` class is used to build a generic class through a series of method calls for adding system properties and system methods to the class being built.
 It contains the following methods:

 * Constructor: Takes in the name of the class to be defined, and a `ScriptBlock` utilizing the ScriptClass DSL to define the class.
 * ToClassInfo: After initialization of an object, this method can be used to obtain a `ClassInfo` object that contains the abstract model of the class along with other class metadata.